-When you turn the NITE SSI unit on, if all safety switches are ok, such as the high-pressure switch, temperature sensor / freeze switch and the compressor thermal limit switch, the system controller will connect the condenser fan relay terminal 86 to ground on terminal 27 of the system controller.
+When you turn the PARKING COOLER unit on, if all safety switches are ok, such as the high pressure switch, temperature sensor / freeze switch and the compressor thermal limit switch, the system controller will connect the condenser fan relay terminal 86 to ground on terminal 27 of the system controller.
 This will close the contacts 30 and 87 of the relay and allow power to the condenser fan.

-You should now have 12 volts passing through the relay on spade terminal 87.
+You should now have 12 VOLT passing through the relay on spade terminal 87 (continued next page)

 With relay plugged in: TURN THE UNIT ON.
-If you do not have 12 volts on terminal 87, check across terminals 85 (+) and 86 (-).
-You should have 12 volts.
+If you do not have 12 VOLT on terminal 87, check across terminals 85 (+) an 86 (-).
+You should have 12 VOLT.
 If you do not, you may have a defective harness or system controller.
-If you have 12 volts here and do not have it on terminal 87 your relay is defective.
+If you have 12 VOLT here and do not have 12 VOLT on terminal 87 your relay is defective.
 The internal coil of the relay is energized but the contacts are not closing.
 Replace the relay.

-If you have 12 volts on terminal 87 and the condenser fan does not run you could have a defective condenser fan or missing speed signal.
+If you have 12 VOLT on terminal 87 and the condenser fan does not run you could have a defective condenser fan or missing speed signal.

-See testing Condenser Fan appendix J.
+See testing Condenser Fan appendix J and additional instructions on pages 38-41.

-D. Binary Pressure Switch Testing

-You must remove top cover to access the switch.
+D. Binary Pressure Switch Testing: You must remove top covers to access the switch.
 Check user interface for any fault codes.

 NOTE: High system pressure and poor performance can occur if the system is overcharged!
 If the system has been serviced / recharged and does not operate correctly, please verify refrigerant charge level is correct.
-See page 22
+See page 24.